emsesp/EMS-ESP32/README.md

 My circuit will work with both 3.3V and 5V.
 It's easiest though to power directly from the ESP's 3V3 line.

-Powering the ESP89266 can be either via the USB from a PC or external 5V power supply or from the EMS line itself using a buck step-down converter.
-The EMS provides about 15V AC current.
-The advantage of using the EMS is obviously less power cables and it's neater to place inline with the thermostat.
+Powering the ESP89266 can be either via the USB from a PC or external 5V power supply or from the EMS itself using a buck step-down converter.
+The EMS provides about a 15V AC current direct from the EMS line, or around 12V from the 3.5" service jack.
+The advantage of using the EMS for power is obviously the exclusion of an external power adapter and you can place the small circuit in line with the thermostat tucked away close to the boiler.
+The circuit's bridge rectifier will produce about 14.5V DC at UEMS (see schematic).
 I use a [Pololu D24C22F5](https://www.pololu.com/product/2858) which is 5V/2A buck step-down module and probably slightly overkill for what we need.
 The additional part of the circuit is shown below along with an earlier breadboard prototype using a NodeMCU2 (with the additional LEDs):

 | Power circuit                              | Example                                              |
 | ------------------------------------------ | ---------------------------------------------------- |